What is a high-risk pregnancy?

 A note from Cleveland Clinic

 What does high-risk pregnancy mean?
 A variety of factors can make a pregnancy high risk.
 These include age and certain health conditions.
-If you have a high-risk pregnancy, both you and your baby may need extra care before, during and after birth.
+If you have a high-risk pregnancy, you may need extra care before, during and after birth.
 Be sure to get thorough prenatal care.
 Stay in close communication with your healthcare provider to reduce your risk of pregnancy complications.

 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy